lrtsuser/LRTS/README.md

 Go to [this link](https://drive.google.com/file/d/12gVUIUiRpR53pzI3xGMOEqBXdsDP_dYS/view?usp=sharing) to download the processed LRTS.
 It contains the metadata of the dataset, test results at test class level, and code change data of each test-suite run.
 We are actively looking for online storage to host the raw version which takes ~100GBs.

-## Scripts
+## Artifact

-`scripts` folder contains our code for downloading more builds from the listed projects, our TCP technique code implementation and experiment scripts.
+`artifact` folder contains our code for downloading more builds from the listed projects, our TCP technique code implementation and experiment scripts.

 **We are preparing and releasing our technique implement and experiment analysis code.**